Sammy Beavers

 Sammy Beavers (born June 2, 1940) is a retired American Dirt Modified racing driver.
 Beavers is known for his philanthropic work and annual holiday party for the children at the Matheny School in Peapack, New Jersey.

 Racing career

-Sammy Beavers began racing in the novice division at the Nazareth Speedway, Pennsylvania, in 1958 with a 1939 Ford coupe powered by a 1953 Mercury flathead engine.
+Beavers began racing in the novice division at the Nazareth Speedway, Pennsylvania, in 1958 with a 1939 Ford coupe powered by a 1953 Mercury flathead engine.
 He later joined the Sportsman ranks, winning the 1961-1962 title at Flemington Speedway, New Jersey.
 Beavers' first Modified victory was the inaugural feature race at the Harmony Speedway, New Jersey, in 1963.

-Beavers went on to compete successfully at the renowned tracks of the Mid-Atlantic, including the New York speedways of Albany-Saratoga in Malta, Five Mile Point in Kirkwood, Fonda, Syracuse Fairgrounds, and Orange County Fairgrounds in Middletown; Langhorne and Reading Fairgrounds Speedways in Pennsylvania: and the East Windsor and Trenton Speedways in New Jersey.
+Beavers went on to compete successfully at tracks of the Mid-Atlantic, including the New York speedways of Albany-Saratoga in Malta, Five Mile Point in Kirkwood, Fonda, Syracuse Fairgrounds, and Orange County Fairgrounds in Middletown; Langhorne and Reading Fairgrounds Speedways in Pennsylvania: and the East Windsor and Trenton Speedways in New Jersey.

-Sammy Beavers was inducted into the Eastern Motorsports Press Association and the Northeast Dirt Modified Halls of fame.
+Beavers was inducted into the Eastern Motorsports Press Association and the Northeast Dirt Modified Halls of fame.